Skip to main content

 You can:

-• Delete any image by clicking the 🗑 icon in the top-right corner of its thumbnail.
+• Delete a media by clicking in the top-right corner of the media thumbnail and selecting Delete.

-• Upload additional images using the “+” tile.
+• Upload additional files using the “+” tile.

-Changes are applied immediately but will only appear on public after clicking Publish Changes.
+Changes are applied immediately but will only appear on the investor's backoffice after clicking Publish Changes.

 2.8.2.5 Documents